cofoeducistudent/tam-ms1-c/README.md

 ![Main Navigation bar](assets/support/contact-form.jpg)

-For the  Contact-form feature, I chose a simple unclutterd look.
+For the  Contact-form feature, I chose a simple uncluttered look.
 With lots of space.
 I also ensured that the fields were of the **'Required'** type.
 This will ensure that
 1. Web-bots will find it difficult to post
 2. Users must fill out details especially email to post
-3. The owner will atleast get the name and email address of posters, thus satisfying their requirement
+3. The owner will at least get the name and email address of posters, thus satisfying their requirement
 4. Users must also click a check box to agree with sending the data, thus complying with data-protection laws.
-Although BEF have not provided the details of this, I expect it will not be any great hardship to drop in a link to reference it.
-My thinking is BEF may have other websites and linking to a central location will ensure that their legal team only need to update a specific location at will.
+Although BEF has not provided the details of this, I expect it will not be any great hardship to drop in a link to reference it.
+My thinking is BEF may have other websites and link to a central location will ensure that their legal team only need to update a specific location at will.

 These are the two most important features required for the site.